captechconsulting/dbt-cop-snowflake/README.md

            target: dev
          ```

     Regardless of the method you chose, you should run the below commands in your IDE terminal.
-The first validates your connection to Snowflake, while the second ensures you have all
+The first validates your connection to Snowflake, while the second ensures you have all dbt dependencies installed.

     - Test your connection:
         ```sh
         dbt debug
         ```
-    - Install dependencies:
+    - Install dbt dependencies - note, these are separate from our *Python* dependencies:
         ```sh
         dbt deps
         ```

+    We are making use of the [dbt_utils package](https://github.com/dbt-labs/dbt-utils?tab=readme-ov-file#generate_surrogate_key-source), the most popular external package for dbt.
+It contains a number of helpful macros and tests, you can find the full list in the project README.

-    Our Snowflake account does not have MFA token caching enabled, which means every time we run a dbt command, you will see a browser window open up for authentication.
+    One other note - our Snowflake account does not have MFA token caching enabled, which means every time we run a dbt command, you will see a browser window open up for authentication.
 You don't need to do anything, but don't be alarmed when you see a window like below:

     ![Snowflake SSO authentication](resources/snowflake_login.png)